ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ## RATS Principals

-RATS Principals are entities, users, organizations, devices and computing environments (e.g., devices, platforms, services, peripherals). can take on one or more RATS Roles.
+RATS Principals are entities, users, organizations, devices and computing environments (e.g., devices, platforms, services, peripherals).

 RATS Principals may implement one or more RATS Roles.
 Role interactions occurring within the same RATS Principal are out-of-scope.